 Dear Ballard High School Class of 1966 classmates,

-We are so glad to see that you have continued to follow the recommendations given to us by the scientist and doctor’s here in our great state of Washington as we continue on with this threatening virus.
-So far we have not received any notifications telling us that one or more of our classmates has come down with the virus or has died from it.
-We still have a number of people in our state catching it, passing it around, being hospitalized with it and dying from it so we continue to remain unsafe.
-But, like we keep reminding you, we all have sound judgment in practical matters when we exercise our Ballard High School developed common sense.
+November: We hope you are still doing well in our current living conditions.
+We are so glad to see that you have continued to follow the recommendations given to us by the scientist and doctor’s The virus is making a comeback in our state where a number of people are still passing it around putting some in the hospital with it and some in their graves by dying from it.
+But, like we keep reminding you, we have sound judgment in practical matters when we exercise our Ballard High School developed common sense.

 Continue to use your very useful Ballard High School developed common sense by washing your hands often, by keeping hands away from your face, cover any coughs and keep wearing your mask when outside.
 If you have a fever, cough, shortness of breath, fatigue, chills, headaches, loss of taste or smell, sore throat, muscle aches & pains and regular over the counter medications are not helping please call your doctor.
 And please wear a mask any time you are outdoors for two reasons; 1) we would rather see you with a mask on your face instead of a ventilator and 2) we wouldn’t want you to be confronted by an irritated mask wearer who may think your non compliance is putting a threat on their personal health or a threat to their families health.
 It all comes down to our developed common sense which is giving us the ability to make the right choices by using the only defenses we currently have.

 Please continue to stay healthy, hopeful and happy through these difficult times and we will continue to keep in touch.
 Thank you.